 If you intend to spend a lot of money on a laptop, then chances are high that you might end up finding too many options in your lap (pun-intended).
 Brands like HP, Dell and Lenovo immediately come to our minds when we think about Windows options in the mid-to-high price segment.
 Can we include Asus, with its X555 notebook, in the same list too?
-The same brand launched a Macbook-rival in the form of Zenbook UX305, but the X555 is more in the run-of-the-mill category.
+The same brand launched a Macbook-rival in the form of Zenbook UX305, but the X555 is more in the run-of-the-mill category of Asus laptops.

 Display: 15.6-inch LED 1366x768p